ti8m/react-native-ibeacon-android/README.md

 iBeacon support for React Native Android.

 ## Support
 I’ve tested this module with Estimote beacons and it works.
 I don’t know if it works with other beacons, too.
+It works only on real devices.
+In simulator you are not able to use bluetooth.

 ## Installation
 The installation is a little bit complicated but we can do this step by step:

 1. In AndroidManifest.xml add this:

 ```
 ...